 Yahtzee with PetsApril 14, 2021

 Naysayers may contend that it is impossible to teach animals to play Yahtzee since they cannot count, do simple addition, or possess the dexterity needed to roll a cup of dice.
-But if you're willing to be creative and lend a helping hand when needed, you can most certainly enjoy a game of Yahtzee with your pet.
+But if you're willing to get creative and lend a helping hand when needed, you can most certainly enjoy Yahtzee with your pet.
 Despite the modern grandeur of electronic handheld Yahtzee, which keeps users locked in single-player isolation, the game is a powerful social stimulant and is best shared with friends - human and otherwise.

 It may be useful when attempting to teach your pet to play Yahtzee to keep in mind that humans are animals.
 There is a tendency in modern society to think of humans as separate and distinct from other animals and "nature" in general but of course we all evolved together on planet Earth.
 Blindness to this obvious fact of life is a slippery slope to speciesism, whereas basic Yahtzee principles teach us that no creature is intrinsically superior to another.